tconfrey/BrainTool/_posts/2022-01-28-Browser-based-Productivity-and-pkm-with-emacs-org-mode-LogSeq-and-BrainTool.md

 It achieves this interoperability by saving your data into an accessible plain text file written in the emacs standard org-mode format.
 Org mode is a set of plain text tools used to manage tasks, to do lists, notes, links, journal entries and almost any form of text-based information.

-Most org mode users interact with it via the emacs text editor but it can be used in any text editor and is increasingly used as a format by other tools such as the [LogSeq](https://logseq.com)<super>*</super> personal knowledge manager and the [Flat Habits](https://flathabits.com/) iOS ToDo manager.
+Most org mode users interact with it via the emacs text editor but it can be used in any text editor and is increasingly used as a format by other tools such as the [LogSeq](https://logseq.com)<super>*</super> personal knowledge manager, the [Flat Habits](https://flathabits.com/) iOS ToDo manager and [Plain Org](https://plainorg.com/) an iOS org-mode editor.

 <iframe width="560" height="315" style="border: 1px solid grey" src="https://www.youtube.com/embed/U9kg9yVMMAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>